cloud-gov/cg-ui/docs/adr/01_drop-consideration-of-stratos.md

 Cons

 - The application was not fully built-out.
 It has limited functionality and offers a small subset of the features that Stratos offers to users.
+- Paas-admin relies on multiple custom APIs which are not applicable to cloud.gov.
 - Much of paas-admin is built in Typescript.
 Typescript is not a language in use at Cloud.gov.

 ### Option 3: build from scratch